Leozinhe/Leozinhe/README.md

 - 👋 Hi, I’m @Leozinhe
 - 👀 I’m interested in games.
-- 🌱 I’m currently learning html, css and javascript
+- 🌱 I’m currently learning html, css, javascript and java.
 - 💞️ I’m looking to collaborate on with my friends and any good person to help me lol
 - 📫 How to reach me ...